Hybrid Search: Combining Keyword and Vector Search for Better Retrieval

 Cost

 Running two indexes increases storage and compute costs.
-However, the improvement in retrieval quality often justifies the expense.
+However, the improvement in retrieval quality typically justifies the expense — poor retrieval degrades everything downstream, including the quality of LLM answers.

 Hybrid Search in Vector Databases

-Many modern vector databases now support hybrid search natively:
+Many modern vector databases now support hybrid search natively, which simplifies implementation:

 - Weaviate: Supports hybrid search with configurable BM25 and vector weights.